 The CSS Profile is available for international students who want to be considered for financial aid.
 St. John’s requires all students to apply online through the College Board website.
 When completing your CSS Profile, please report financial information in your home country currency as of the date you are filing the application.
 Please see the table below for a list of dates and deadlines.
 Please note that all those who wish to apply for financial aid must do so by our priority deadline of February 1.

 Students and parents interested in applying for educational loans listed on the award notice need to complete the online Master Promissory Note (MPN).
-The Financial Aid Office will originate the loans after this step is completed.
 Entrance Counseling is also required and should be completed at the same time.

 Your financial aid file must be complete for your financial aid funds to be credited to your student account.